adegroote/hyper/doc/hyper/tutorials/first_agent.rst

 The file ``loco.task`` contains the definition of three tasks.
 On line 1, you start the definition of task **init**, definition  which ends line 4.
-A task defines a contract, i.e. a set of precondition, postconditions, which must respectively be true before the execution, and after the execution.
+A task defines a contract, i.e. a set of preconditions, postconditions, which must respectively be true before the execution, and after the execution.
 Preconditions are block starting prefixed by **pre**, while postconditions start with **post**.
 These blocks can be empty (for example, line 16).

-A condition can be any expression returning a boolean value, i.e. it can includes function call, access to variables, use of standard operators.
+A condition can be any expression returning a boolean value.
+It can thus include function call, access to variables, use of standard operators and so forth.

-You can show here that the previously used ``get_pos()`` is not a function in fact, but a task.
+You can see here that the previously used ``get_pos()`` is not a function in fact, but a task.

 Rebuilding the agent